Getting Started with QuickBooks Online Webhooks

 - Copy the

-added to the end of it. - Enable "Estimate" events to receive webhooks and hit "Save".
+Add the ngrokURL plus/webhooksroute in the app settings page. - Enable "Estimate" events to receive webhooks and hit "Save".

 - Let's add the